PolMine/polmineR/cran-comments.md

 ## General remarks

-The 'RcppCWB' dependency of 'polmineR' has just been updated with some stricter requirements on input values.
-This caused tests included in 'polmineR' (v0.7.7) to fail.
-As announced in my message when submitting RcppCWB v0.2.3, this submission of polmineR (v0.7.8) fixes this issue.
+This release addresses an issue raised by Kurt Hornik concerning 'RcppCWB' that occurs with 'polmineR', too: A required path within a 'registry'-file within the package is not adjusted by the configure/configure.win when installing a binary package.
+The previous version did the adjustment during .onLoad() mechanism, changing a file in the package directory -- thus violating CRAN requirements.
+The new version of polmineR uses a temporary session registry .

-One remaining matter: The 'RcppCWB' package does not yet compile Solaris, so 'polmineR' will not work on Solaris.
+The 'RcppCWB' dependency does not yet compile Solaris, so 'polmineR' will not work on Solaris.
 Once I have resolved the issue with 'RcppCWB' on Solaris, this issue should disappear.

 ## Test environments